-

 Pair of andirons.
 Iron, etc. 19th century.

-Pair of fireplace andirons made up of a long, flat piece on which the logs would be placed, two legs in front placed in a semicircle and a vertical axis topped by a sphere in gilded metal, following neoclassical models.
+Pair of fireplace andirons consisting of a long, flat piece on which the logs would be placed, two legs at the front arranged in a semicircle, and a vertical axis topped with a gilded metal sphere, following neoclassical designs.
 Weight: 4 kg."

 · Size: 21x48x48 cms.